 - Classes in Taoist philosophy according to Lao Tzu’s Tao Te Ching

 - Meditation to reduce the harmful effects of stress, improving the body’s immune system, and quieting confusing thoughts

 - Chi Quong to build a healthy body, increase flexibility, and strengthen mind-body connection.

 - Traditional Taoist ceremonies for religious observances

-Tao temple tour, guided by Master Anatole
+Tao temple tour, guided be Grand Master Alex Anatole